AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href = "https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-34/acsd-51636-company-admin-cannot-add-new-users.html">ACSD-51636: Company admin can't add new users from the customer account section:</a> The ACSD-51636 patch fixes the issue where the company admin can't add new users from the customer account section despite having all necessary roles and permissions.
-This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
     <td>July 26, 2023</td>